-In addition to our Terms of Service, we’ve created Community Guidelines that outline our expectations for user generated content and activity, both on and off Twitch.
+In addition to our Terms of Service , we’ve created Community Guidelines that outline our expectations for user-generated content and behavior, both on and off Twitch.
 These guidelines are designed to foster a sense of shared responsibility and ensure that everyone participates in a way that promotes a friendly, positive experience for our global community.
 We encourage you to read both to ensure your content meets our community’s standards and doesn’t put you at risk for being reported and/or suspended.

-The Community Guidelines cover a range of topics and are designed to promote the safety and well being of everyone on Twitch, including:
+The Community Guidelines cover a range of topics and are designed to promote the safety and well being of Twitch community, including:

 - Breaking the Law